Year-end tax planning and tax efficient investments

 We outline the tax efficient investments available before the end of the UK tax year.

-Income and gains arising within an ISA are free of income tax and CGT.
+Income and gains arising within an ISA are free of income tax and capital gains tax (CGT).

 When an individual dies, their surviving spouse or civil partner benefits from an allowance up to the value of the deceased’s ISA savings at the date of their death.
 This is in addition to the surviving partner’s own normal annual subscription limit.